AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 For HTTP requests and responses, the AutomationIdentity object has the following properties and JSON-serialized body:

-Property | Type | Description
+Property Name | Data Type | Description
  --- | --- | ---
-Id | Guid | Gets or sets Automation Identity id.
+Id | Guid | Automation Identity id.
-Name | string | Gets or sets the Automation Identity name.
+Name | string | The Automation Identity name.
-TenantId | string | Gets or sets the Automation Identity Tenant id.
+TenantId | string | The Automation Identity Tenant id.
-RoleIds | Guid[] | Gets or sets role ids associated with this Automation Identity.
+RoleIds | Guid[] | Role ids associated with this Automation Identity.
-RoleTypeIds | Guid[] | Gets or sets role type ids associated with this Automation Identity.
+RoleTypeIds | Guid[] | Role type ids associated with this Automation Identity.
-Tags | string[] | Gets or sets tags associated with this Automation Identity.
+Tags | string[] | Tags associated with this Automation Identity.

 ### Serialized Model